Quest Bounty

 To protect the system from all of these threats, every published quest should have a Bounty that requires the burning of Silver.
 And since Silver can only be earned by burning Gold or through proper moderation, in order to publish a quest, an author should first earn Silver by providing value to the entire community.

-The Quest Bounty determines how many mining points the user will receive for completing the quest, since the quest reward is calculated as the product of the bounty and the user's personal parameters, such as individual and .
+The Quest Bounty determines how many mining points the user will receive for completing the quest, since the quest reward is calculated as the product of the bounty and the user's personal parameters, such as individual mining power and mining boost.

 The Quest Bounty also directly affects a quest's position in the feed, since it is sorted based on the rewards users can earn.
 So if an author offers the highest Bounty for the quest, it will be the first quest in the feed visible to everyone on the platform.